Stepanovalera/BioProgSV/README.md

   `complement()` - Produces the complement of a DNA strand by replacing each nucleotide with its complementary base.

-  `is_none()` -Checks if the given sequence is empty or None.
+  `is_none()` - Checks if the given sequence is empty or None.
 This utility function ensures that subsequent operations are performed only on valid sequences, preventing errors in data processing.

   `is_DNA()` - Validates whether the provided sequence is a DNA sequence, checking for the presence of valid DNA nucleotides (A, T, C, G).